orbit-online/upkg/README.md

 ## upkg.json

 The upkg.json has no package name or description.
-There are 3 config keys you can specify (none are mandatory).
+There are 3 config keys you can specify (none are mandatory, but at least one key _must_ be specified).

 ### dependencies